A done-for-you DevOps service & starter kit

 In addition to the above items which are delivered as part of the Launchpad service, I also offer multiple guidance options for an extended period post-delivery where I can field questions and help your developers with any issues they may have.

 How it works

 - After you apply, we’ll schedule a call where I’ll ask you a few questions about your team and your project.

 - I’ll send you through a checklist of things I need from you before I can get started.
 This will typically involve you creating a new GitHub repository and a new AWS account (which will act as the management account for your organization) and granting me access to both (via an IAM user for the AWS account).

 - I’ll then get to work on configuring the AWS environments, pushing and deploying the code, setting up pipelines, running several checks and producing documentation.

-- I’ll notify you once everything’s ready, and your team can then start immediately adding features right through to production by following the instructions in the README.
+- I’ll notify you once everything’s ready, and your team can then start immediately adding features right through to production by following the instructions in the provided documentation.

 - We’ll schedule a handover call a few days afterwards once your team has had a chance to familiarise yourself with the codebase and docs and to test out the pipeline.
 We can also discuss any ongoing support you may need at this time.

 The price of the service is £7,000 GBP (≈$8,610 USD).